In the beginning, Boston was a small settlement for puritan families from England.

 • Boston was originally called 'Trimountain', given its location beside three hills on the mouth of the Charles River.

-• In 1919, the city was pummelled by the freakish Boston Molasses Disaster, when a huge tank collapsed, unleashing an immense wave of molasses up to 15ft high down the streets, killing 21 and injury over 100.
+• In 1919, the city was pummelled by the freakish Boston Molasses Disaster, when a huge tank collapsed, unleashing an immense wave of molasses up to 15ft high down the streets, killing 21 and injuring over 100.

 • In the world of sport, the Boston Red Sox won their first World series in 86 years in 2004, and again three years later.